Who are the

 History of the Crag Rats

-In 1923, a group of Hood River Valley residents who climbed together were called out to search for a lost boy.
-As increasing numbers of people were beginning to venture into the outdoors, the climbers considered the idea of forming a search and rescue group.
-In 1926, the climbers were called on another search for a lost boy, joining the Forest Service, US Army, and groups from Portland.
-After several days, the climbers found the boy and returned him safely home, whereupon reporters asked the men the name of their group.
-Thinking on the spot, the men remembered the name one of their wives had called them after a day of climbing on the crags of Mt Hood, and declared themselves the Crag Rats.
+In 1923, a group of Hood River Valley residents, who frequently climbed together, were called out to search for a lost boy, their first informal search and rescue mission.
+In 1926, the climbers were again called upon to search for another lost boy on Mt Hood, joining the Forest Service, US Army, and mountaineering groups from Portland.
+After several days, these Hood River climbers found the boy and returned him safely to his family, whereupon reporters asked the men the name of their group.
+These men were not officially organized as a group, but under the spotlight of a media interview, they recalled the tag one of the wives hung on the them for their frequent mountain ventures to climb amongst the crags, thus declaring themselves the Crag Rats.

-The Crag Rats soon became a well-known search and rescue organization.
-The Crag Rats still wear the signature black and white checkered shirts that they have worn since the 1920’s, and are still active in search and rescue operations on Mt Hood, the Columbia River Gorge, and elsewhere.
+The Crag Rats soon became well-known regionally and nationally for their search and rescue accomplishments, and were a charter member of the national Mountain Rescue Association in 1959.
+The Crag Rats still wear their signature black and white checkered shirts, adopted in the 1920’s, and remain very active at their primary focus of search and rescue on Mt Hood and in the Columbia Gorge.